 Q: Who actually contacts the facility to obtain a preceptor?

-A: The AHEC's reentry coordinator.
-The AHEC will work with you to identify someone at a hospital.
+- The AHEC’s reentry coordinator.
+The AHEC will work with you to identify someone at an appropriate facility.

 Q: Do I have to do the 160 hours in a hospital?

 - No. The Board prefers that you receive a basic nursing experience from an authorized venue, such as: Primary Care Clinic, Public Health Department, or a hospital.

 Q: May I have more than one clinical preceptor for my experience?